emissary-ingress/emissary/user-guide/getting-started.md

 (Note the `host_rewrite` attribute for the `httpbin_mapping` -- this forces the HTTP `Host` header, and is often a good idea when mapping to external services.)

 Getting Ambassador to pick up the mapping definition is as simple as placing the YAML above into an annotation named `getambassador.io/config` on a Kubernetes service.
+In this example, we're going to include it in the actual Ambassador manifest.
+More commonly, you'll wait to place the annotation directly with your service.
 Here's an appropriate service definition for HTTP-only Ambassador:

 ```yaml
 ---